Odizinne/BigPictureTV/README.md

    Disconnected devices are listed so you can select HDMI audio even if your HDMI TV is disconnected in windows.
    On sound hardware changes (Disconnecting / reconnecting HDMI TV), it is possible that your audio output IDs changes.
 A reselection in configuration window might be necessary.

-**Example:**

-If you have a headset with the full name "CORSAIR VOID ELITE Wireless Gaming Dongle," you can simply specify "Corsair" as the audio output name.
-BigPictureTV will detect the correct output based on this keyword.

 ##

 ### Monitor Configuration